Malungisa-Mndzebele/PDF_Processing_Project/README.md

 ---

-**Note**: This project processes PDF documents and extracts images for educational and research purposes.
-Please ensure you have appropriate permissions for any documents you process.
+**Note**: This project processes publicly released PDF documents from the House Oversight Committee and extracts images for educational and research purposes.
+All documents are part of the public record.